-What is Software-Defined Networking (SDN)?
+What is SDN?

 Software-defined networking (SDN) describes an architecture that separates the network control plane and the forwarding plane, aiming to simplify and improve network control.
-IT teams are more able to rapidly adapt to changing business requirements and application needs.
+IT teams are better able to rapidly adapt to changing business requirements and application needs.

 SDN is a highly flexible, agile way to adapt to growing networking requirements and enable automation and agility.
 By separating the network control and forwarding planes, SDN makes network control a programmable entity and abstracts the infrastructure underneath.